Evaluating an Amazon Personalize solution version with metrics - Amazon Personalize

 You can evaluate the performance of your solution version through offline and online metrics.
 Online metrics are the empirical results you observe in your users' interactions with real-time recommendations.
 For example, you might record your users' click-through rate as they browse your catalog.
 You are responsible for generating and recording any online metrics.

 Offline metrics are the metrics Amazon Personalize generates when you train a solution version.
-You can use offline metrics to evaluate the performance of the model before you create a campaign and provide recommendations.
-Offline metrics allow you to view the effects of modifying a solution's hyperparameters or compare results from models trained with the same data.
-For the rest of this section, the term metrics refers to offline metrics.
+With offline metrics, you can evaluate the performance of the model.
+You can view the effects of modifying a solution's hyperparameters, and you can compare results from models trained with different recipes on the same data in the same dataset group.

 To get performance metrics, Amazon Personalize splits the input interactions data into a training set, a testing set, and for PERSONALIZED_ACTIONS, a validation set.
 The split depends on the type of recipe you choose: